nhc12/Nicolas-Hernandez/README.md

 * What specific financial problem is the company or project trying to solve?

   Small businesses have an important challenge to access lending from major banks primarily due to their high rates and procedures (e.g. minimum requirements, assets, credit       score).
 Lending loop makes this process easier by providing low interest rates (from 4.96%) for amounts as low as CAD 1,000 and with a simplified application process.
-Additionally, for investors, it provides them with an easy solution for passive income which stablished banks won't offer (e.g. fixed term deposits).
+Additionally, for investors, it provides them with an easy solution for passive income which established banks won't offer (e.g. fixed term deposits).
 (Source:                   lendingloop.ca).

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

-  Since is peer 2 peer there is two main customers; borrowers and lenders. in terms of size, the latest available data from the Biannual Survey of Suppliers of Business           Financing   — Data Analysis, first half 2019 of the government of Canada reported that CAD 141.2 Billion was the value of new loans in the first half of 2019 (Source:           Government of Canada).
+  Since is peer 2 peer there is two main customers; borrowers and lenders. in terms of size (loans for businesses), the latest available data from the Biannual Survey of           Suppliers of Business Financing — Data Analysis, first half 2019 of the government of Canada reported that CAD 141.2 Billion was the value of new loans in the first half of     2019 (Source: Government of Canada).

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)